tmehta12/LIFE748-Git-workshop/5_Testing_the_repo.md

 ## Chapter 5.
 Testing the repository

 ## Learning Outcomes
-> - How to delete something
+> - Deleting something.
-> - How to retrieve the deleted file using the backup
+> - Retrieving the deleted file using the backup.

 ## 5.1 Deleting something (to retrieve via backup)
 One use of git is as a method of backup.